 It’s very important to avoid the triggers that cause allergic reactions.
-Equally important is having an action plan for when an allergic reaction occurs.
+Equally important is knowing your child’s specific symptoms and having an action plan for when an allergic reaction occurs.
 For people of all ages, being prepared and knowing how to respond can mean the difference between life and death.
 Read on for tips regarding how to discuss severe allergies with your child.

-An allergic response can be a scary thing.
+An allergic reaction can be a scary thing.
 Whether it’s a mild reaction or a more severe one, an older child will likely remember the discomfort and irritation they felt during the response.
 Fear of having another reaction can be paralyzing.
-It’s important to help your child feel in control of their allergies and prepare them (as well as others who should know) for what to do in case of an attack.
+It’s important to help your child feel in control of their allergies and prepare them, as well as others who should know, what to do in case of an attack.

 Younger children may not be able to fully understand their allergies, let alone explain them to other children or adults.
 It’s important to equip the adults in your child’s life with the information they need about your child’s allergy.
-Provide a list of allergies to your child’s school, daycare, or after-school care.
+Provide a list of your child’s allergies to their school, day care, or after-school care.
 Go a step further and purchase an allergy alert bracelet that details your child’s allergies.
-Kid-friendly options are available from companies such as AllerMates and Allerbling.
 Teach your child to present the allergy bracelet to any adults that offer them food.

 Older kids can protect themselves more easily.
 Provide them with a list of their triggers, and as they are able, help them learn to recognize hidden triggers on nutritional labels.
 This will help them feel safe when they are in an environment where you don’t get to oversee the food they are offered.

 An allergic response can quickly escalate.
-It is important that your child knows how important it is to tell an adult if they do not feel well.
-They should know to call emergency services (and you, if possible) if they’re ever alone and feeling unwell.
-Provide them with a list of phone numbers next to the home telephone so they know whom to dial in an emergency.
+It’s critical that your child know how important it is to tell an adult if they do not feel well.
+They should know to call emergency services — and you, if possible — if they’re ever alone and feeling unwell and suspect it is due to an allergy.
+Provide them with a list of phone numbers next to the home telephone so they know who to dial in an emergency.

-If your child is old enough to carry their own epinephrine autoinjector, make sure they keep it with them at all times.
+If your child is old enough to carry their own epinephrine autoinjector, commonly known as an EpiPen, make sure they keep it with them at all times.
 Provide them with a purse or backpack that helps them safely carry the medicine.
-If you think it is necessary, schedule regular training sessions with your doctor’s office or a health education office so they can practice.
+If you think it’s necessary, schedule regular training sessions with your doctor’s office or a health education office so they can practice.
 Also, help your child learn to check the autoinjector’s expiration date.

 Siblings and friends can be good allies for children with severe allergies.
-Arm your child with the knowledge to protect and they’ll feel empowered to help when necessary.
+Arm your child with the knowledge of what to do if their sibling or friend is having a reaction.
+They’ll feel empowered to help when necessary.

-The biggest hurdle in learning to avoid allergens is learning to analyze everything for possible triggers.
-It’s never safe to assume something is safe.
-Teach your child to ask adults for clarification if they are not sure about a food item, for instance.
-Help your child learn to recognize hidden allergens in food so their sibling or friend with allergies won’t eat it.
+The biggest hurdle in avoiding allergens is learning to analyze everything for possible triggers.
+It’s never safe to assume something isn’t a trigger.
+Teach your child to ask adults for clarification if they’re not sure about a food item, for instance.
+Help your child learn to recognize hidden allergens in food so they or their sibling or friend with allergies won’t eat it.

 Also, it’s important that children learn to help deflect curiosity if it upsets their friend or sibling.
-Food allergies are more common than they used to be, but children can become very curious and sometimes ill spirited about differences.
-Help equip your child to answer questions but quickly change subjects.
+Food allergies are more common than they used to be, but children can become very curious and sometimes mean-spirited about differences.
+Help equip your child to answer questions but quickly change the subject.